 Pad See Ew is one of the most delicious Thai stir fry dishes!
 It uses wide rice noodles, garlic, eggs, sauces, and Chinese broccoli.
-This popular street food has a silky and savory flavor from the use of Thai sauces, making this Pad See Ew recipe delightfully memorable.
+This popular street food has a silky and savory flavor from Thai sauces, making this Pad See Ew recipe delightfully memorable.

 How do you pronounce Pad See Ew?

 How do you pronounce pad see ew properly?
 Let’s break down the words.
 Pad = Stir fry, See Ew = Soy Sauce.
-Instead of Pad, it’s pronounced Pud, “See, Eew” with an emphasis on a higher pitch tone on the word “Eew.”
-The dish literally means, stir-fry soy sauce.
+Instead of Pad, it’s pronounced Pud, “See, Eew,” emphasizing a higher pitch tone on the word “Eew.”
+The dish means stir-fry soy sauce.

 Is Pad See Ew the same as Drunken Noodles?

-Pad see ew is not the same as the drunken noodles or Pad Kee Mao, though it is very similar in ingredients and flavor.
-Drunken noodles are known to be spicier, commonly referred to as great after-party food because the spiciness helps sober up the late-night drinking folks. (: Drunken noodles also have a tad bit more vegetables added whereas a pad see ew recipe tends to stick to one vegetable like Chinese Broccoli, broccoli, or broccolini.
-Pad see ew typically use the soft and wide rice noodles called Sen Yai Noodles.
-Drunken noodles typically use long wide noodles.
-For more information on the varieties of Thai noodles, check out my detailed blog post here.
+Pad see ew is not the same as the drunken noodles or Pad Kee Mao, though its ingredients and flavor are very similar.
+Drunken noodles are known to be spicier, commonly referred to as great after-party food because the spiciness helps sober up the late-night drinking folks. (:

 What is the difference between Pad Thai and Pad See Ew?